NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 ## Drug Discovery/Repurposing Working: Rare Pulmonary Disease

-This folder is intended to suppport development of a ‘drug discovery/repurposing workflow’, or a minimum set of SME-informed, curated, one-hop TRAPI queries chained together as a bona fide workflow.
+This folder is intended to suppport development of a Clinical Data Committee (CDC) drug discovery/repurposing get_creative() workflow, or a minimum set of SME-informed, curated, TRAPI queries.

-ARAX will invoke the workflow as a get_creative() operation in response to the high-level ‘templated’ question 'using whatever creative means necessary, find me drugs that may treat disease X' or 'what drugs may treat disease X?’.
+The CDC has partnered with Team ARAX to execute this workflow as a CDC get_creative() or human-curated workflow 'ARA'.
+Specifically, Team ARAX will standup a'ARA' endpoint to support the workflow during the September 2022 Translator relay meeting.
+This will allow the CDC ARA to respond to ARS get_creative() TRAPI queries.
+For the relay meeting these will be structured as a high-level ‘templated’ question: 'using whatever creative means necessary, find me drugs that may treat disease X' or 'what drugs may treat disease X?’.

-For the initial workflow, disease X = rare pulmonary disease.
+For the initial CDC get_creative() workflow, disease X = rare pulmonary disease.

-This effort is related to the TACT priority of ‘ARA Inference / Query Expansion’ and aligned with the priorities of the Operations and Workflow Working Group.
-It was motivated by a related 'drug target landscape workflow' (see [slides](https://docs.google.com/presentation/d/1I4Ip7BVOhMl5Qt9HFvPnUwXObrNwZnSyp1Ax8pPsXss/edit?usp=sharing), [related spreadsheet](https://docs.google.com/spreadsheets/d/1gpsO6svuLy7AghWwsfwZLbmdJtIc3Kc290F_-dDrdzQ/edit?usp=sharing), and [ticket](https://github.com/NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/issues/9)).

 ### Rare Pulmonary Diseases

+The relevant CURIES for which the CDC workflow should be able to respond include the following:

 - primary ciliary dyskinesia (MONDO:0016575)
 - cystic fibrosis (MONDO:0009061)